Falarconp/falarconp.github.io/_pages/CV.md

 11. Van De Putte, Meshaka, Trahin et al. arXiv, arXiv:2404.03111 (2024).
 “PDRs4All VIII: Mid-IR emission line inventory of the Orion Bar”

-12. Schroetter, Berné, Joblin et al. A\&A, 685, A78 (2024).
+12. Schroetter, Berné, Joblin et al. A&A, 685, A78 (2024).
 “PDRs4All.
 VII.
 The 3.3 μm aromatic infrared band as a tracer of physical properties of the interstellar medium in galaxies”

 13. Berné, Habart, Peeters et al. Sci, 383, 988 (2024).
 “A far-ultraviolet–driven photoevaporation flow observed in a protoplanetary disk”